 - Loss of income from being unable to return to work either temporarily or permanently

+To help prove how serious your suffering was, the claims process may require you to have an independent medical assessment.
+This is something your solicitor will arrange if they agree to represent you.
 Your solicitor will make sure to claim for the maximum amount of compensation due to you under each of the eligible factors.

 From our experience, prescription error claims require a lot of time and effort.
 As well as proving what mistake was made, you’ll need medical evidence to show how the prescription error led to your suffering.
 If you can’t do this successfully, your claim could fail and you might not be compensated.